Victoria Gu

 Victoria Gu is an American politician serving as a member of the Rhode Island Senate for the 38th district.
 Elected in November 2022, she assumed office on January 3, 2023.

 Early life and education

 The daughter of immigrants from China, Gu was born in Illinois and raised in South Kingstown, Rhode Island.
-She earned a Bachelor of Arts degree in economics from Harvard University.
+She earned a Bachelor of Arts degree in computer science from Harvard University.

 Career

 Outside of politics, Gu worked as a software engineer at LunaYou, a wellness startup.
 She also served as a member of the Charlestown Resiliency Commission.
 She was elected to the Rhode Island Senate in November 2022 and assumed office on January 3, 2023.

+In 2024, Gu was selected for the Energy & Environment Innovation Fellowship hosted by Future Caucus, a bipartisan cohort for legislators concerned with climate change, energy policy, and environmental justice.